 By the way, a hooker is a traditional fishing boat used in Galway Bay.
 Well, what can you say about Galway this is the place that every tourist wants to head to and there’s a reason for that.
 Galway City is the best place to base yourself and then you are free to wander the pubs listen to some traditional music, shop and move out of town when you want to explore the highlights of the County from Kylemore Abbey to Galway City.

 Connemara National Park

 Explore the breathtaking Connemara National Park, located a short drive from Galway.
 This rugged and scenic landscape encompasses mountains, bogs, woodlands, and lakes.
-Take a hike through the park’s trails, visit the Visitor Centre to learn about the area’s flora and fauna, and immerse yourself in the tranquillity of this hidden gem.
+Take a hike through the park’s trails, go clamping, visit the Visitor Centre to learn about the area’s flora and fauna, and immerse yourself in the tranquillity of this hidden gem.

 A Fjord cruise takes only 90 minutes and you can even have lunch on the boat if you want.
 It is one of three glacial fjords that exist in Ireland and you can see dolphins sometimes swimming around the boat.
 After that, you can go straight to Kylemore Abbey.
 The cost of the cruise is €20 per adult and it is an absolutely stunning way to spend 90 minutes.

 Discover the beauty of Coole Park, a nature reserve located near Gort.
 This serene parkland was once the home of Lady Augusta Gregory, a prominent figure in the Irish Literary Revival.
 Explore the tranquil walking trails, admire the ancient trees, and visit the Autograph Tree, which is inscribed with the names of famous writers who frequented the park.